 The Power of Compounding

-By starting at a young age, you give your investments more time to benefit from the power of compounding.
-For example, if you contribute $3,500 annually from ages 16
+By starting early, young investors give their portfolios more time to benefit from the power of compounding.
+For example, contributing $3,500 annually from ages 16 to 21 can potentially lead to significant growth over time, thanks to the extended period those investments have to accumulate returns.

 FIGURE 1